M-earnest/docker_workshop/_sources/advanced/creating.md

 ```

-- the build and push process can be automatized using a combination of Docker Hub and GitHub
+- the build and push process can be automatized using a combination of Docker Hub and GitHub.
+More info in the [Automating software containers](https://m-earnest.github.io/docker_workshop/advanced/automating.html) session.

-### Excercise

-- ???
-- as this is an interactive session might not be necessary, but for the general audience we could have them go to the whole process for a simple python project?